Hazdan/Hazdan/README.md

 - 🌱 I’m currently learning CI4 and VueJs.
 - 👾 I would like to develop **1001** games
-- 💻 Be an excellent web developer
+- 💻 I am going to be an excellent web developer
 - ⭐Fun fact:  My first video game is called **Lord Hored The Retarded**

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Hazdan)